mayormaier/keycloak-microservice-docs/posts/4-considerations-keycloak-roles.md

 **Client scopes** define protocol mappers (configuration to pass specific user attributes) and role scope mappings for that client.

 With **client roles**, clients can define roles that are specific to them.
 This is basically a role namespace dedicated to the client.

+## Proposed Role Structure

+Typically, Keycloak role structures mimic organizational structure, where each role is related to a specific job title.
+This makes sense in cases which job titles and roles do not change frequently.
+In our case, we must consider the educational environment, where there are 3-5 job titles: Administrator, Professor, Student, etc. Clearly, we need to have more granular control.

+### Global Roles

+Global Roles apply to all applications within the realm.
+These are more applicable to Administrative permissions and developers.

+**Examples:**
+**Site Admin:** global.admin (i.e., access to global application configuration) **Site Developer:** global.dev (i.e., access to test and development resources)

+### Application Specific Roles

+Application Specific Roles limit the types of actions that users may take in a specific application.
+For example, These roles could be used to grant user access to create new content within the application or adjust global settings.

+Examples:
+Application User: <application>.user (i.e., create new application resources and manage their own) Application Admin: <application>.admin (i.e., access to application specific configuration)

+### Site Specific Roles

+Application Specific roles are a subset of application specific roles.
+They grant user access to individual sites within an application, and make it possible to provide different permissions for different microservices.
+For example, A user could have read access to site content, but write access to create comments on that site.

+Examples:
+Site Admin: <application>.<site-uid>.admin (i.e., manage site settings and content) Service User: <application>.<site-uid>.user (i.e., view/edit/update created service content)

 ## References